Generalized forms of types N = 1, 2 and higher gauge theory: Higher gauge theories in generalized formulations

 which satisfy \textbf{2-Bianchi identities}

-The term ``fake" reflects the presence of the extra term $\alpha(B)$ in $\Omega_1$, distinguishing it from the ordinary curvature \cite{Baez.2010}.
-We work with a strict Lie 2-algebra, thereby avoiding the need to impose the fake-flatness condition $\Omega_1=0$ that is required in a weak Lie 2-algebra setting \cite{HKCS}.
+The adjective ``fake'' refers to the additional term $\alpha(B)$ in $\Omega_1$, which distinguishes it from the ordinary curvature \cite{Baez.2010}.
+Throughout, we work with a strict Lie $2$-algebra; in particular, we do not need to impose the fake-flatness condition $\Omega_1=0$, which is typically required in the weak Lie $2$-algebra setting \cite{HKCS}.